 Archaeological Research & Site Development

 Public Access Area - The public access area was opened at Original Humboldt in 2011 with seven storyboard panels that tell the story of the site by His Honour the Honorable Dr. Gordon L. Barnhart, Lieutenant Governor of Saskatchewan.
 This area continues to evolve to share the stories of the land.
 New storyboards have been added and changed, and a new plaque recognising the presence of the Governor General's Horse Guards has been added.

 Flag Ceremony - In 2012, members of the Governor General’s Horse Guards visited the Original Humboldt site.
 The Guards led a flag ceremony at the 1885 military area, where Lt.
 Colonel Denison stationed his regiment.
 The flag of the Governor General’s Horse Guards as well as the Union Jack were raised to mark the first time in 127 years that the Guards stood on the ground of their camp during the 1885 NorthWest Resistance.
 In 2017, representations of three bell tents were also added to the military area of the site.

-Storyboards and Métis Flag - In the summer of 2014, the interpretive storyboards for these artworks will be installed, and the flag of the Métis Nation, donated by Métis President, Robert Doucette will be flown beside the Red River Cart.
+Storyboards and Métis Flag - In the summer of 2014 the interpretive storyboards for the Red River Cart and the telegraph cabin were installed, and the flag of the Métis Nation, donated by Métis President, Robert Doucette began to be flown beside the Red River Cart.

 Thank you to the Whitecap Dakota First Nation for their partnership in presenting the story of Chief Whitecap at the Original Humboldt site.
 Thanks also to the Governor Generals’ Horse Guards for their partnership in presenting the story of the Guards and the Memorial Plaque.